A stretch of volcanic mountains on the Moon

-Seen here is part of the volcanic mountain range Montes Carpatus, the full range stretching 361 km across the Moon.
+Seen here is part of the volcanic mountain range Montes Carpatus, the full range stretching 361 kilometers across the Moon.

-Montes Carpatus forms the southern border of the Mare Imbrium, to its east lies the previously featured Montes Apenninus.
-Montes Carpatus formed ~3.8 to 3.9 billion years ago when the basin of Mare Imbrium was excavated by a large asteroid-sized impact.
+Montes Carpatus forms the southern border of the Mare Imbrium, with the eastern border being the prominent Montes Apenninus.
+Montes Carpatus formed about 3.8 to 3.9 billion years ago when the basin of Mare Imbrium was excavated by a large asteroid-sized impact.
 The impact uplifted nearby crustal material to form the arc-shaped mountain range.

 Volcanic landscapes like Montes Carpatus are a direct entry point into the Moon's internal structure.
 Such exposed internal lunar material on the surface are viable to study with future lunar landers.